raspy135/Qun-synthesizer/firmware/README.md

 4. Open Device Manager and check your USB Serial port name.
 You can locate it under 'Ports (COM & LPT)', and it should read similarly to 'Silicon Labs CP210x USB to UART Bridge' followed by your port number in brackets.
 5. Download the firmware from here.
 6. Press "Boot" button and "RST" button on the ESP32-LyraT board, keep pressing it, then release "RST" button only, then release "Boot" button.
 Now it should be firmware uploading mode.
 (There is no UI feedback or indication)
-7. Execute flash download tool.
+7. Run the 'flash_download_tool_x.x.x.exe' file, your version number will be in place of the 'x'.
 Select Developer Mode.
 Select ESP32 download tool.
 Follow the screenshot for the parameters.
 Choose the '…' button to select the firmware file that you downloaded.
 0x230000 is the very important number (starting address of the firmware), do not put any other numbers in the field.

 ![screenshot](../manual_images/flash_downloader.jpg)